tjgreene27/participation/participation.md

 The difference between a function in git and a function of github.
 Like how you were saying the whole forking thing is github, but not git.

+# Lecture 9

+## How Did I Prepare Before Lecture?

+Prepared homework 2 repository so we could edit it quickly in class, and brushed over chapters 5 and 6 and updated my cheat sheet.

+## How Did I Contribute During Lecture?

+Our team was the first to merge our github usernames successfully.
+Furthermore I followed along with the merge conflict example.

+## What Was or Is The Most Confusing Thing?

+How you are 35 yet look like you are 14.

+# Lecture 10

+## How Did I Prepare Before Lecture?

+Reviewed my old ME400 notes, but I took the class with Babin two summers ago, so I didn't know what slides you were talking about.

+## How Did I Contribute During Lecture?

+## What Was or Is The Most Confusing Thing?

+# Lecture 11

+## How Did I Prepare Before Lecture?

+## How Did I Contribute During Lecture?

+## What Was or Is The Most Confusing Thing?

 # Lecture

 ## How Did I Prepare Before Lecture?